op7ic/EDR-Testing-Script/README.md

 **Weaponization**

-The script currently tries to execute only calc.exe via various methods.
-You can replace this easily with metasploit executable where needed.
+The script executes only calc.exe through numerous methods.
+You can replace this easily with metasploit executable where needed but the script will need to be modified to reflect this.

 **Tested On**